-The number of people who get ripped off by poetry contest scams every year is incredible.
+The number of people who get ripped off by poetry scams every year is incredible.
 These scams predate the Internet by at least a hundred years.
-Here the ways you make yourself a victim.
+Don’t be a victim.

 Don’t do any research about the people holding the contest